Michelin Star Restaurants in San Sebastian

 Which city has the most Michelin stars in Spain?

-Barcelona is the city with the most Michelin stars in Spain with a total of 33 stars shared between 25 restaurants.
-San Sebastian and Madrid are the next cities with the most star, both with 19 stars.
+Barcelona is the city with the most Michelin stars in Spain with a total of 39 stars shared between 28 restaurants.
+The next city is Madrid with 35 stars across 27 restaurants.

 How many 3 Michelin star restaurants are in Spain?